Loch Lomond National Nature Reserve

-The best time to visit for woodland wildlife, fishing ospreys and wetland habitats is April - September and Autumn and Spring is ideal for admiring wintering geese and other waterfowl.
+The best time to visit for woodland wildlife, fishing ospreys and wetland habitats is April - September.
+Autumn and Spring are ideal for admiring wintering geese and other waterfowl.

-For the island of Inchcailloch you can catch a ferry from Balmaha (www.balmahaboatyard.co.uk) on the east shore.
+By Boat: For the island of Inchcailloch, you can catch a ferry from Balmaha (www.balmahaboatyard.co.uk) on the east shore.
 For the Endrick Mouth walk from Gartocharn.
 The nearest station is at Balloch from where you can catch buses to Gartocharn and Balmaha.

 The content of many of our web listings is provided by third party operators and not VisitScotland.
 VisitScotland accepts no responsibility for (1) any error or misrepresentation contained in third party listings, and (2) the contents of any external links within web listings ((1) and (2) together hereinafter referred to as the "Content").
 VisitScotland excludes all liability for loss or damage caused by any reliance placed on the Content.
 The Content is provided for your information only and is not endorsed by VisitScotland.